Singapore top source of FDI in Myanmar in past ten months

 2

-The office of the Directorate of Investment and Company Administration-DICA.
+The office of the Directorate of Investment and Company Administration-DICA in Yangon.

 Fifteen Singapore-listed enterprises pumped in foreign investments of US$1.157 billion into Myanmar in the past ten months (April-Jan) of the current financial year 2022-2023, the Directorate of Investment and Company Administration’s statistics showed.